Compliance

 What are PDUs for RBTs and how are they documented?

 BCBA CEUs get most of the attention, but RBT PDUs are required too — and the population of RBTs is much larger than the population of BCBAs.
-If you train RBTs (whether your own staff or a broader audience), having a clean way to issue and document PDUs is a competitive advantage.
+If you train RBTs (whether your own staff or a broader audience), having a clean way to issue and document PDUs is a quiet competitive advantage.
+It's also one of the most underbuilt corners of the ABA training space, which means there's real room for providers who care about getting it right.

 What are PDUs for RBTs?